luweizheng/finax/README.md

-# JAX-Quant-Finance: High Performance Quantative Finance on JAX
+# Finax: High Performance Quantative Finance on JAX

 ## Introduction

-Inspired by [TF Quant Finance](https://github.com/google/tf-quant-finance), we developed a quantative finance library based on [JAX](https://github.com/google/jax).
+We developed a quantative finance library based on [JAX](https://github.com/google/jax).
 This library provides high-performance financial computation leveraging the hardware acceleration, parallel scientific computing and automatic differentiation of JAX.

+Finax is still a research project that is currently under development.
+Some APIs may change in the future.
+We welcome any suggestions and contributions.

 We can: